|Agenda ||Coverage ||Lodging/ Travel ||Advertise/ Exhibit ||Environmental News ||About New Orleans |

 Visual media — film, video, and photography — have proven especially powerful for conveying people’s lived experience and their capacity for resilience in the face of change.
 Videographers and photographers will share some clips from their work documenting the connections between climate, population, and human rights.

-Moderator: Rhitu Chatterjee, Reporter, PRI’s The World
+Moderator: Rhitu Chatterjee, Contributing Correspondent, PRI’s The World

 Gladys Kalibbala, Features Writer, New Vision (Uganda)

 Sean Peoples, Multimedia Editor and Program Associate, Environmental Change and Security Program, Woodrow Wilson Center